afu1t/mgt4250sping2024/README.md

 - Open: The opening price of NVDA/S&P 500 index on that date.
 - Low: The lowest trading price of NVDA/S&P 500 during the day.
 - High: The highest trading price NVDA/S&P 500 during the day.
-## Interperting Visualizations
+## Interpreting  Visualizations

 ### Figure 1 NVDA & S&P % Change per Month
 ![Link to Figure 1 Image](https://github.com/afu1t/mgt4250sping2024/assets/168783406/688a1e7f-436a-4726-93f6-73f44ea56b07)

-1. The Monthly % change bar chart shows the fluxuations in both the S&P 500 and Nvidia per month.
+1. The Monthly % change bar chart shows the fluctuations  in both the S&P 500 and Nvidia per month.
 When analyzing the chart, the % change for NVDA is much more drastic than the S&P 500.
-This could be attributed the S&P 500 being an index fund that includes a diversified portfolio of stocks versus NVDA being one company and more sensitive to change.
-Overall this model does a good job of visualizing NVDA's preformance compared to the general stock market, and with datasets from YahooFinance and FactSet, any stock can be compared to the S&P 500.
+This could be attributed to the S&P 500 being an index fund that includes a diversified portfolio of stocks versus NVDA being one company and more sensitive to change.
+Overall this model does a good job of visualizing NVDA's performance compared to the general stock market, and with datasets from YahooFinance and FactSet, any stock can be compared to the S&P 500.
 ```
 monthly_changes = filtered_data_percent_change.groupby("Month, Day, Year").agg({
         "S&P % Change": "sum",